 Q #11) How do you add tags column in the Test cases section?
 When and how is using Tags beneficial?

-Answer: Regarding addressing the question of adding tags column in the Test case section, there exists an option on ListView named Column options.
-This option opens up a window through which you will be able to add ‘Tags’ column in the Test cases section.
+Answer: For adding tags column in the Test case section, there exists an option on ListView named Column options.
+This option opens a window through which you will be able to add the ‘Tags’ column in the Test cases section.

 You can also add tags in the Grid view.
-In order to add multiple tags in Grid view, enter multiple texts in Tags column each separated by a comma.
+In order to add multiple tags in the Grid view, enter multiple texts in the Tags column each separated by a comma.

 (Example: If you enter ‘Positive’, ‘Exploratory’ for a test case under the Grid view, then clicking Save will show multiple tags in List view as filters on the top right corner.